Maintenance Terminology Can Cause a lot of Confusion

 - To obtain coherent KPIs approved and understood by all.

-The team of Mobility Work suggests you some important but forgotten definitions of basic equipment maintenance terms:
+Forgotten definitions of basic equipment maintenance terms:

 Maintenance: Maintenance is the set of actions performed to maintain or restore property in a specified state or to ensure a specified service.
 The maintenance department is in charge of these actions.

 Equipment Availability: Availability means that the time available to a production team to operate a certain piece of equipment (machine’s opening time) is devoted to the machine’s main function: to produce.

 For example, a packaging line with 100 hours per week available to the production team should, ideally, package products for 100 hours.
 Obviously, this is not realistic.
 A 100% availability of equipment is purely theoretical, but allows a good understanding of the concept.

 A 95% availability means, from a maintenance point of view, that 5% of the time was consumed by maintenance, and 95% was devoted to production.
 The 5% correspond to the maintenance technician's interventions on the equipment: lubrication, control, repair of a belt, replacement of a detection cell, etc.

 Measuring availability is therefore a good indicator of the performance of a maintenance department.

 - The machine’s opening time.
 For example: equipment that is scheduled from 5am on Monday morning to 5am on Sunday morning, including preparation and cleaning time, will thus have an opening time of 144 hours / week.

 - The time spent by the maintenance department on a piece of equipment which equals the total duration of the different interventions that affected the machine.
 In Mobility Work, this will be the total duration of the tasks associated with a piece of equipment.